 - Interns have the opportunity to be involved with the Central Illinois Wellness Council

 - During winter break, interns can opt to take a study abroad course that focuses on international healthcare.
 Note: This is not covered in the bundled price.

 - Interns are exposed to a variety of facilities and preceptors providing a well-rounded experience that focuses on wellness

-The mission of the Dietetic Internship is to prepare well-rounded, competent entry-level dietitians through excellence in education, scholarship and applied professional and supervised experiences with an emphasis in wellness so they may become leaders in the dietetic health profession.
+The mission of the Dietetic Internship-Master of Science program is to prepare well-rounded, competent entry-level dietitians through excellence in education, scholarship and applied professional and supervised experiences with an emphasis in wellness so they may become leaders in the dietetic health profession.